RagnarB83/ash-documentation/docs/module_workflows.rst

    * - ``stoichiometry``
      - ASH Theory
      - list of integers
-     - Integers that determine the stoichiometry of the reaction.
+     - Integers for stoichiometry of the reaction.
 Order must match list_of_energies or list_of_fragments.
    * - ``list_of_fragments``
      - list of ASH Fragments
      - None